-Weight Meeting Other Teaching Requirements Criteria Scoring Category 50% Timely and Effective Communication Professionalism and Mentoring Assessment of Student Learning Compliance Being available for students, responding to emails in a timely manner, Chair or Dean's office does not receive excessive complaints about faculty members not being available or responding to emails.
-Professional behavior within and outside of the classroom.
+Weight Meeting Other Teaching Requirements Criteria Scoring Category Timely and Effective Communication Being available for students, responding to emails in a timely manner, Chair or Dean's office does not receive excessive complaints about faculty members not being available or responding to emails.
+Professionalism and Mentoring Professional behavior within and outside of the classroom.
 Dean / Chair does not receive excessive complaints about faculty member's behavior.
-Participates as required with AACSB and/or SACS assessment processes.
-Completes Department / College / University Requirements such as (but not limited to): Providing timely syllabi that comply with university, college, and departmental guidelines.
+Assessment of Student Learning Participates as required with AACSB and/or SACS assessment processes.
+Scale of 1-5 50% Compliance Completes Department / College / University Requirements such as (but not limited to): Providing timely syllabi that comply with university, college, and departmental guidelines.
 Administering student evaluations Adhering to class and final exam schedules Holding regular office hours Submitting vitas / syllabi by the stated deadlines.
 Completing textbook selections by the stated deadlines.
-Completing federal aid (attendance) verifications by the stated deadlines Responding in a timely manner to departmental, college, or university requests Scale of 1-5 5 = Far exceeds expectations 4 = Exceeds Expectations 3 = Meets Expectations 2 = Below expectations 1 = Unsatisfactory
+Completing federal aid (attendance) verifications by the stated deadlines Responding in a timely manner to departmental, college, or university requests 5 = Far exceeds Expectations 4 = Exceeds Expectations 3 = Meets Expectations 2 = Below Expectations 1 = Unsatisfactory